 Carvoeiro

-For lunch, we headed to Carvoeiro, another famous picturesque town in the Algarve region.
-Besides its charming beach, Praia do Carvoeiro, and many great restaurants, Carvoeiro is known for two nearby landmarks – Algar Seco and the Benagil Caves.
-Algar Seco is one of the Algarve’s famous rock formations, where you can walk along a boardwalk through tunnels to see the limestone caves and arches carved by the sea.
+For lunch, we made our way to Carvoeiro, another picturesque gem of the Algarve.
+Beyond its charming Praia do Carvoeiro beach and excellent dining options, the town is famous for two remarkable nearby landmarks: Algar Seco and the Benagil Caves.
+Algar Seco features stunning rock formations where you can stroll along a boardwalk winding through tunnels, limestone caves, and sea-carved arches.

 Marinha Beach

-After lunch, we headed to Marinha Beach, often listed among the most beautiful beaches in the world.
-While this place gets busy even in the off-season, I felt like it was well worth the fame, as the natural setting is beautiful.
-On my next visit, I would definitely enjoy the local cliffside 12km trail from Praia da Marinha to Praia do Vale de Centeanes.
+After lunch, we visited Marinha Beach, frequently ranked among the most beautiful beaches in the world.
+Although it can get busy even during the off-season, the stunning natural scenery truly lives up to the hype.
+Next time, I’d love to explore the scenic 12km cliffside trail that runs from Praia da Marinha to Praia do Vale de Centeanes.

 Is Algarve worth visiting?